How to use PowerShell to Copy a File?

 Copy-Item -Path "C:\Source" -Destination "C:\Destination" -Recurse -Force

-Please note, you have to use the -Force switch merge with the destination folder if it exists already!
+Please note, that you have to use the -Force switch merge with the destination folder if it exists already!
 The above cmdlet will merge the source with destination folders, and overwrite any files with the same name.
 Otherwise, You’ll get “Copy-Item : An item with the specified name C:\Temp2\Logs already exists.” error.

 What if you want to copy the contents of a folder without the Root folder?
 Use: